You are here

 Microphones have a very low impedance (150 Ohms or so) while microphone preamps provide an input impedance of 1,500 Ohms or more.
 Line inputs typically have an impedance of 10,000 Ohms and DI boxes may provide an input impedance of as much as 1,000,000 Ohms to suit the relatively high output impedance of typical guitar pickups.

-An impulse respsonse is the time-domain equivalent of the much more familiar frequency (and phase) responses in the frequency-domain.
+An impulse respsonse (IR) is the time-domain equivalent of the much more familiar frequency (and phase) responses in the frequency-domain.
 A very brief click (technically, a Dirac delta function) which theoretically contains all frequencies at equal amplitude, is passed through the device under test.
 The resulting output is the 'impulse response' of that device and uniquely describes its signal processing behaviour.
 Impulse responses are very convenient for digital signal processing applications as the source impulse is very similar to a single digital sample value.

 A reactive component that presents an increasing impedance with frequency.
 (Also see Capacitor.)